elifesciences/lens/README.md

 };
 ```

-The `Converter.match` method will be called on each instance with the XML document to be processed.
+The `Converter.test` method will be called on each instance with the XML document to be processed.
 The one that returns `true` first will be used.
 You can change the order to prioritize converters over others.

 ### Panels